 Now we'll learn about the bathroom.
 In the bathroom, you can brush your teeth using a toothbrush and toothpaste.
-Most people use the sink to brush their teeth, and you can see yourself in the mirror.
+Most people use the sink to brush their teeth, and in this photo, the woman is looking in the mirror.

-In the bathroom, you can also take a shower or take a bath in the bathtub.
+In the bathroom, you can also take a shower.
 You use shampoo and conditioner to wash your hair, and soap to wash your body.
 Then you use a towel to dry off.
 Of course, you can also use the toilet - and don't forget to flush the toilet after you're finished!